top of page

 Neuroimaging and Brain Aging Workshop

-December 15th, 2021
+December 15, 2021

 The objective of this workshop is to introduce the principles and applications of neuroimaging techniques for the study of brain aging.
 This workshop is aimed towards students, post-doctoral fellows, and faculty who are new to the field and who are interested in an orientation on neuroimaging and brain aging research.
+Presentations in this workshop are given by leaders in the fields of animal, human, and cross-species brain imaging.

 bottom of page